 - The National Capital Planning Commission

-ELI annually holds a continuing legal education course on NEPA in conjunction with the American Law Institute-American Bar Association.
-In 2010, ELI and The Partnership Project also hosted a National Environmental Policy Act 40th Anniversary Celebration.
+In December 2019, ELI presented a 50th anniversary NEPA celebration and continuing legal education course in cooperation with Denton's, Navigating NEPA 50 Years Later: The Past, Present, and Future.
+ELI for many years presented an annual CLE on NEPA in conjunction with the American Law Institute-American Bar Association.
+In 2010, ELI and The Partnership Project co-hosted the National Environmental Policy Act 40th Anniversary Celebration on Capitol Hill.

 - NEPA Success Stories: Celebrating 40 Years of Transparency and Open Government